Jacobnordvall/ARDUINO_ANIMATED_CAR_BLINKERS/README.md

 -  INDICATORS:
 <br>Fills the led strip from the inside out progressively and then fades out, and repeats. just like on modern cars.

+-  FRONT DRL:
+<br>Static white. has optional bootup animation.

-- BRAKES:
+- BRAKES + DRL:
 <br>Runs in DRL mode until low brake input is detected, Then it fills the strip at max brightness from the middle out to the sides simultaneously (and holds it).
-IF high brake is detected while low brake is also, then it will flash.
+IF high brake is detected while low brake is also, then it will flash. has optional bootup animation.
 <br>
 <br>